elsesiy/elsesiy.com/about.md

   <p><b>Research</b></p>

   <p>It started with my master's thesis on Blockchain applications for a specific supply chain use case and ever since I'm involved in various endeavours regarding the useful application of the technology.
-I developed smart contracts on the Ethereum platform and also worked on Chaincode for a Hyperledger application.
-I'm working on a paper to be published soon.</p>
+I developed smart contracts on the Ethereum platform and also worked on Chaincode for a Hyperledger application.</p>

   <p><b>Open Source</b></p>